WincciChow/WincciChow.github.io/_posts/projects/2017-04-04-aquapineapple.md

     alt: "Aqua Pineapple website on a desktop device"

 ---
-<p>Vue chat is a web application for goup chat.
-It contains both client side and server side parts.
-The frontend part used Vue Js, whole node js in the backend side.The feature of communication from server to client is one of main factors in ensuring real-timeliness of client application. <br><br>This web application uses socket.io as client-server communication.
-Socket.IO is JavaScript implementation to work with HTML 5 WebSockets.
+<p>Vue Chat is a web application for group chat.
+It contains both client side and server side.
+The front-end part used Vue JS, while Node JS for the back-end side.
+The feature of communication from server to client is one of main factors in ensuring real-timeliness of client application.
+<br><br>This web application uses Socket.IO as client-server communication.
+Socket.IO is a JavaScript implementation to work with HTML 5 WebSockets.

-  <br><br> This project began as a full stack development assignment to practice on JavaScript for both client side and server side. and this UI design of it is also by myself.</p>
+  <br><br> This project began as a full stack development assignment to practice on JavaScript for both client side and server side. and also been optimized by my own UI design .</p>